Dynamic Grover Search: Applications in Recommendation systems and Optimization problems: Applications of Dynamic Grover's search

 \subsection{Approximate Optimization Algorithms}

-The Grover search algorithm was a landmark algorithm because it provided a framework\cite{grover-framework}, that can be used to solve any NP problem, with a quadratic speedup over classical systems.
-Durr and Hoyer's work on finding minimum of the search space \cite{min} can be considered as a tool to find the optimal value (min or max) for a search space, but it is done by applying the Grover search multiple times, and uses the quantum probability during the sampling to arrive at the optimal state.\\
+The Grover's search algorithm is a landmark algorithm because it provided a framework \cite{grover-framework} which can be used to solve any NP problem with a quadratic speedup over classical systems.
+Durr and Hoyer's work on finding the minimum in a given search space \cite{min} can be considered as a tool to find the optimal value (min or max) for a search space.
+But it is achieved by applying Grover's search algorithm multiple times and uses the quantum probability during the sampling to arrive at the optimal state.\\